rdgoodman/MICPSO/ReadMe.txt

 > Because the factors never really seem to decrease for MN and aren't re-normalized, they just keep getting bigger.
 This might not be an issue, but we should consider finding some way to mitigate this just in case.

-> Find a way to scale back factor potential values (maybe /10 every so many iterations?)
+Find a way to scale back factor potential values (maybe /10 every so many iterations?)

 > Change some of the bad variable names (i.e. potential wrt the tempVal read in, or s for scanner).
 Got IntegerParticle and IntegerParticle done.

-> Implement another evolutionary alternative (e.g. MOA)

 > (Maybe) find a non-evolutionary alternative to test against

-> Change so that all Gibbs sampling methods use a random ordering of nodes
+> Refactor MN and Edge classes so constraint handling (along with constraint checking) can live in ApplicationProblem class

+ > Try using just base probabilities instead of the Boltzmann dist in MOA Gibbs sampling

+ > Try checking to see if constraints are violated and then re-sampling in MOA Gibbs sampling